Secrets Management Cheat Sheet¶

 2.3 Access Control¶

 When users can read the secret in a secret management system and/or update it, it means that the secret can now leak through that user and the system he used to touch the secret.
-Therefore, engineers should not have access to all secrets in the secrets management system, and the least privilege required principle is applied.
-The secret management system needs to provide the ability to configure fine granular access controls on each object and component to accomplish the least privilege required principle.
+Therefore, engineers should not have access to all secrets in the secrets management system, and the Least Privilege principle should be applied.
+The secret management system needs to provide the ability to configure fine granular access controls on each object and component to accomplish the Least Privilege principle.

 2.4 Automate Secrets Management¶